Wake-Tech-Programming-Club/git-tutorial/gui-tool-tutorials/github-windows-vs2017-tutorial.md

 GitHub keeps track of the relationship between your repo and the one you forked it from.
 You can think of your repo as a working copy.

 Most top-level GitHub repos (i.e. ones not forked from any other repo) have a small core team of people who can directly commit changes.
 All other contributors must fork the repo and make changes in the fork, then create a Pull Request to ask for their changes to be merged back into the top-level repo.
-If the top-level repo administrator likes the changes they will be merged and you will gain instant fame and fortune!
+If the top-level repo administrator likes the changes they will be merged, and you will gain instant fame and fortune!
 More on how to do that later.

 ## Clone your repository

 <img align="right" width="300" src="https://firstcontributions.github.io/assets/gui-tool-tutorials/github-windows-vs2017-tutorial/clone.png" alt="clone this repository" />

-The next step is to clone your repo down to your machine so you can begin making changes.
+The next step is to clone your repo down to your machine, so you can begin making changes.
 Visual Studio needs the URL of your repo, so click the "clone" button and then click the "copy to clipboard" icon.

 **CAREFUL:** One mistake that new contributors often make is to clone the repo you forked *from* rather than cloning your repo.
 Check your browser's address bar and make sure you are cloning your repo.